Dominant white

 Dominant white can optionally appear as a near-opaque white layer instead - on top of the underlying color and patterns, causing even a black coat to appear as a bright, near-white pink/peach/yellow with soft pink skin.
 Other white patterns will still appear as white.

-Pseudo-albino will always be in the pink/orange/yellow color range, regardless of other dilutes and base colors.
+Pseudo-albino will always be in the peachy/orange/yellow color range, regardless of other dilutes and base colors.
 The only exception is if the Blue dilute is present, then you may choose if the coat is pink/orange/yellow or more grey/slate blue.
 The skin may still (optionally) be pink on a pseudo-albino blue horse, including pink eyes and pink/beige hooves.
+If both Blue and Tawny is present then a more pink/bubblegum/light-purple tone is allowed.
+Skin must always be pink under any other white markings that are present.

 Pseudo-albino dominant white on chestnut dun tobiano with primitive markings